Muslim philanthropy and the environment

 Under the supervision of Shariq Siddiqui, an assistant professor at the IUPUI Lilly Family School of Philanthropy and the director of the Muslim Philanthropy Initiative, research associate Sitashma Thapa is leading a qualitative and quantitative study on environmental resilience and sustainability from an Islamic philanthropy lens.

-The project aims to better understand not just how much Islamic nonprofits and congregations contribute to sustainability causes, but also which causes are most supported.
+The project aims to better understand not just how much Islamic communities contribute to sustainability causes, but also which causes are most supported.
 Causes examined include mitigation, adaptation, and environmental justice.
 The study aims to incorporate ERI tools, such as the Hoosier Resilience Index and the Hoosier Life Survey, to examine religious attitudes and giving in Indiana and include comparisons between the giving practices of other faiths.

 The Path Forward